Floydlang/floyd/docs/floyd_speak_libs.md

 ## key_t

 Efficent keying using 64-bit hash instead of a string.
-Hash can often be computed from string-key at compile time.
+Hash can often be computed from string key at compile time.

 	struct key_t {
 		quick_hash_t hash